leonlau4148/apex/README.md

+Tools used to create apex:

-Using spline for 3d model
+- Spline for 3d model

-Using Google Flow for image generation and video creation Using Clade Design for Generating Website Design
+- Google Flow for image generation and video creation

+- Claude Design for Generating Website Design